Heart reaction probed as possible rare vaccine link in teens - WTMJ

 A Pediatrics editorial noted that among U.S. children under age 18, there have been over 4 million COVID-19 cases, more than 15,000 hospitalizations and at least 300 deaths.

+CDC Director Dr. Rochelle Walensky said the hospitalizations raise concerns and urged parents to get their kids vaccinated.

+“Vaccination is our way out of this pandemic,” she said in a statement.

-It said the heart inflammation cases warrant more investigation but added that ‘’the benefits of vaccination against this deadly and highly transmissible disease clearly far outweigh any potential risks.’’
+The Pediatrics editorial said the heart inflammation cases warrant more investigation but added that “the benefits of vaccination against this deadly and highly transmissible disease clearly far outweigh any potential risks.”

 Editorial co-author Dr. Yvonne Maldonado, head of an American Academy of Pediatrics infectious diseases committee, is involved in Pfizer vaccine studies, including a COVID-19 vaccine study in children.